a-flyleaf/ygbtdm/scenes.md

 As the sky darkens, Joce decides to keep Kay Lin around; that familiarity makes her simultaneously a valuable ally and a dangerous enemy.
 And on the basest level, Joce still feels the need to keep her safe—even though, if the game is whittling down the competition down to one, it can't last.
 Is she being played for a fool?
 If it means sticking to her guns, does she care?

 ### also of note
+- There's a poster above Joce's bed of a gritty action hero, which she looks up at before the flashback cuts back to present.
+It is the one (1) sign of personality in an otherwise utilitarian room.
+- Joce and Kay Lin's introduction is pronounced with a handshake.
+I basically have this whole conversation committed to memory—hence why, ironically, it's kinda skimmed over here.
 - In the background of the challenge, there's an exchange like "Come on, Terry!"
 "Who?"
 "Gary!"
 - The first person to fall is distinguished by some kind of necklace.
 The same accessory is strangling the rabbit.
+- At a later point, Joce asks what Kay Lin is doing here.
+Kay Lin returns the question.
+Joce says it's not important.
+Same answer from Kay Lin, then.
+Oh yeah, mutual progress.
 - Minor detail: after Joce wakes up from the "game over," she has a small ring of white-rot around the base of one finger.
 But since she wears gloves (and has all sorts of miscellaneous hand scratches), it's barely noticeable.
 - Full disclaimer, I do not know how the little guys trigger the rock-blast-thing yet.
 But they do.
 They have their ways.